gplepage/lsqfit/doc/html/_sources/overview.txt

        y = f_exact(x)*noise
        return x, y

-Gaussian variable ``cr`` represents a gaussian distribution with mean ``0.0`` and width ``0.01``, which we use here as a random number generator:
+Gaussian variable ``cr`` represents a Gaussian distribution with mean ``0.0`` and width ``0.01``, which we use here as a random number generator:
 ``cr()`` is a number drawn randomly from the distribution represented by ``cr``::